14 Things You Didn’t Know About Princess Eugenie

 She doesn’t work for the Queen

 Although it’s unlikely she’d ever wear the crown, Eugenie is high up in the royal ranks at ninth in line to the throne, behind Prince Charles, Prince William, his three children, Prince Harry, Prince Andrew, and her older sister, Princess Beatrice.
 Even so, she’s not a “working royal”—she performs no official royal duties on behalf of the Queen and isn’t supported financially by the royal family.
 (Yes, the British royal family actually works.)
 But Eugenie does now live in the same compound as many other royals, on the grounds of the Kensington Palace estate in London.
-She and her fiancé, Jack Brooksbank, moved into Ivy Cottage, near William and Harry’s residences, last spring.
+She and her husband, Jack Brooksbank, moved into Ivy Cottage, near William and Harry’s residences, last spring.

 Everyone pronounces her name wrong

-In America, we would probably call her “eu-GEN-ie”—but to pronounce her name properly, the emphasis should be on the first syllable, “EU-gen-ie.” Plus, the “g” is more of an “sh” sound, so her name sounds soft and lyrical.
+In America, we would probably call her “eu-GEN-ie”—but to pronounce her name properly, the emphasis should be on the first syllable, “EU-gen-ie.” Plus, the “g” is more of a “sh” sound, so her name sounds soft and lyrical.
 “Whenever we used to meet foreign people who were struggling with it, my mum and I would help them by saying, ‘It’s like Use Your Knees,’” she told The Telegraph.
 “But whatever.
 I am now used to every pronunciation.”
-Her sister and her fiancé call her by her nickname, “Euge.”
+Her sister and her husband call her by her nickname, “Euge.”
 Find out more sweet royal family nicknames they use with each other.

 She has a passion for art